paysuper/paysuper-docs/api-reference/content/main.md

 # Errors

-PaySuper uses conventional HTTP response codes to indicate success or failure of an API request.
-In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, a charge failed, etc.), and codes in the 5xx range indicate an error with PaySupers's servers.
+Unlimint Game Services use conventional HTTP response codes to indicate success or failure of an API request.
+In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, a charge failed, etc.), and codes in the 5xx range indicate an error with Unlimint Game Services servers.

 **HTTP status codes summary:**